eleschrott/Fan-Control/README.md

 Circuit diagram and board layout are also included.
 These files are created with KiCad.
 ***
-For the hardware you need the following:
+For the hardware you need the following (fits on the attached board layout):
 + Atmel ATtiny85 or similar (SOIC-8)
 + Board mounted Temperature Sensor LM35DT (TO220)
 + Darlington transistor TIP122 (TO220)